 But there were also pieces that roved around from collector to collector over the next several decades.
 Eventually, enough pieces were gathered to make what is reputed to be a Tucker convertible prototype.
-The story goes that it was started at the factory before things were shut down and never completed.
-While it’s true that pieces floated through the air these pieces never existed as a convertible prototype.
+The story goes that it was started at the factory before things were shut down, and never completed.
+While it’s true that pieces floated through the air, these pieces never existed as a convertible prototype.
 And though a convertible was probably one of Preston Tucker’s dreams, he had a company to keep from drowning and didn’t have the luxury of doing what-ifs.

 The only factory variation of a Tucker sedan had an experimental wrapping rear window

 That’s what was unusual about the pieces that went into building the convertible.
 Most of them were all, real, genuine Tucker pieces.
-Some parts like the convertible top came from other makes; in this case, an Oldsmobile convertible gave up its top irons for the cause.
+Some parts, like the convertible top, came from other makes.
+In this case, an Oldsmobile convertible gave up its top irons for the cause.
 But that really doesn’t matter.
 Putting them all together makes it a valuable, expensive vehicle, regardless of the provenance behind it.

 Making a two-door convertible out of Tucker pieces is quite the accomplishment

 So making a two-door convertible out of what was left of scrap Tucker pieces is quite an accomplishment.
-It is in no way diminishes what it is; a real Tucker automobile.
+It in no way diminishes what it is; a real Tucker automobile.
 So the idea that a story about being a real Tucker prototype is kind of lame.
-And the supporting documentation and interviews to back it up to have so many holes you wonder why it continues to be used.
+And the supporting documentation and interviews to back it up have so many holes, you wonder why it continues to be used.

-But here we are in 2020 and those ridiculous stories about this being started before the factory closed, on orders from Preston himself are not real if you dig a little.
-And when you try to get verification from avid Tucker experts they tend to either talk around the fact the story is not true, or they passionately, vehemently deny that it is true.
+But here we are in 2020, and those ridiculous stories about this being started before the factory closed on orders from Preston himself, are not real if you dig a little.
+And when you try to get verification from avid Tucker experts, they tend to either talk around the fact the story is not true, or they passionately, vehemently, deny that it is true.
 No one says it is true, however.

 Barrett-Jackson described it as a “rare original Tucker that has been customized into a convertible”

-One of the times it came up for sale was back in 2013 with Barrett-Jackson.
+One of the times it came up for sale was back in 2013, with Barrett-Jackson.
 Its description was a “rare original Tucker that has been customized into a convertible.”
-It knew that misrepresenting the car could land them in a heavy lawsuit and wrote the appropriate catalog description to indemnify themselves.
+It knew that misrepresenting the car could land them in a heavy lawsuit, and wrote the appropriate catalog description to indemnify themselves.
 The car was eventually pulled by its owner before the auction.

 Before the Barrett-Jackson auction in 2013, the Tucker was consigned to Russo and Steele in 2010.
-At that auction, it was a no-sale at $1.4 million as it failed to meet the reserve which was just under $4 million.
+At that auction, it was a no-sale at $1.4 million, as it failed to meet the reserve which was just under $4 million.

 A made-up story behind a real Tucker is unnecessary